-Catherine McDowell Independent, Non-executive Director.
-Experience Catherine McDowell has more than 30 years' experience in the international investment and financial services industry in senior executive and advisory roles, predominantly with Barclays Bank, and more recently with ANZ.
-She has more than 15 years of Board experience with not for profit, listed and non-listed companies.
-Her current roles include Independent Director for the Todd Family Office, New Zealand and Independent Director of the AMP Superannuation Board, and Chair of the Risk Committee Previously, as Managing Director of Barclays International she oversaw a substantial international wealth business before moving to New Zealand in 2005.
+Catherine McDowell Independent, Non-executive Director Experience Catherine McDowell has more than 30 years' experience in the international investment and financial services industry in senior executive and advisory roles, predominantly with Barclays Bank, and more recently with ANZ.
+She has more than 15 years of Board experience with not for profit, listed and non-listed companies Her current roles include Independent Director for the Todd Family Office, New Zealand and Independent Director of the AMP Superannuation Board, and Chair of the Risk Committee Previously, as Managing Director of Barclays International she oversaw a substantial international wealth business before moving to New Zealand in 2005.
 Catherine was the Managing Director at ANZ and the National Bank Private Banking and Wealth business (New Zealand).
 She subsequently moved to Australia to build the Private Bank and Trust business while managing E-Trade.
 During her career Catherine spent 10 years in New York, 15 years in London and 8 years in New Zealand and Australia.
 Catherine has a Ba Hons, is a Fellow of the Institute of Company Directors, New Zealand, a Graduate of the Australian Institute of Company Directors, and an Affiliate of the Governance Institute of Australia.
 Catherine was appointed to the Board of Collection House on 17 September 2018 Special responsibilities Chair of the Remuneration and Nomination Committee Interest in shares No ordinary shares in CLH.
-Sandra Birkensleigh Independent, Non-executive Director.
-Sandra Birkensleigh Experience Independent, Non-executive Director.
-Sandra Birkensleigh is a Non-Executive Director of MLC Limited, Chair of the Audit Committee and a member of the Risk Committee and Disclosure Committee. - Sandra Birkensleigh is a Non-Executive Director of MLC Limited, Chair of the Audit - Sandra Birkensleigh is a Non-Executive Director of MLC Limited, Chair of the Audit Committee and a member of the Risk Committee and Disclosure Committee.
+Sandra Birkensleigh Independent, Non-executive Director Experience Sandra Birkensleigh is a Non-Executive Director of MLC Limited, Chair of the Audit Committee and a member of the Risk Committee and Disclosure Committee.
 Sandra is also a non-executive Director of Auswide Bank, Chair of their Audit Committee and member of the Risk and Remuneration committees.
-She is a Non-Executive Director of 7 Eleven, and Chair of their Audit and Risk committee, and a Non-executive Director of Horizon Oil Limited, Chair of their Audit Committee and a member of the Risk and - Sandra Birkensleigh is a Non-Executive Director of MLC Limited, Chair of the Audit Committee and a member of the Risk Committee and Disclosure Committee.
-Sandra is also a non-executive Director of Auswide Bank, Chair of their Audit Committee and member of the Risk and Remuneration committees.
-She is a Non-Executive Director of 7 Eleven, and Chair of their Audit and Risk committee, and a Non-executive Director of Horizon Oil Limited, Chair of their Audit Committees.
-Sandra is also an independent member of the Audit Committee for the Reserve Bank of Australia, a Council Member and Chair of the Financial Services Committee for the Institute - Sandra Birkensleigh is a Non-Executive Director of MLC Limited, Chair of the Audit Committee and a member of the Risk Committee and Disclosure Committee.
-Sandra is also a non-executive Director of Auswide Bank, Chair of their Audit Committee and member of the Risk and Remuneration committees.
 She is a Non-Executive Director of 7 Eleven, and Chair of their Audit and Risk committee, and a Non-executive Director of Horizon Oil Limited, Chair of their Audit Committee and a member of the Risk and Remuneration and Nomination Committees.
-Sandra is also an independent member of the Audit Committee for the Reserve Bank of Australia, a Council Member and Chair of the Financial Services Committee for the Institute of Internal Auditors Australia.
-She is also a Non-executive Director of the National Disability Insurance Agency and Chair of the Audit and Risk Committee for the People and Remuneration Committee.
+Sandra is also an independent member of the Audit Committee for the Reserve Bank of Australia, a Council Member and Chair of the Audit and Risk Committee of the University of the Sunshine Coast and the Chair of the Financial Services Committee for the Institute of Internal Auditors Australia.
+She is also a Non-executive Director of the National Disability Insurance Agency and Chair of the Audit and Risk Committees and member of the People and Remuneration Committee.
 She is a member of the Investment Committee for the Public Trustee of Queensland.
 Sandra also sits on the boards of the Tasmanian Finance Corporation (Tascorp) and is Chair of the Audit Committee.
-She was recently appointed as Chair of - Sandra Birkensleigh is a Non-Executive Director of MLC Limited, Chair of the Audit Committee and a member of the Risk Committee and Disclosure Committee.
-Sandra is also a non-executive Director of Auswide Bank, Chair of their Audit Committee and member of the Risk and Remuneration committees.
-She is a Non-Executive Director of 7 Eleven, and Chair of their Audit and Risk committee, and a Non-executive Director of Horizon Oil Limited, Chair of their Audit Committee and a member of the Risk and Remuneration and Nomination Committees.
-Sandra is also an independent member of the Audit Committee for the Reserve Bank of Australia, a Council Member and Chair of the Funancial Services Committee of the University of the Sunshine Coast and the Chair of the National Disability Insurance Agency and Chair of the Audit and Risk Committees and member of the People and Remuneration Committee.
-She is a member of the Investment Committee for the Public Trustee of Queensland.
-Sandra also sits on the boards of the Tasmanian Finance Corporation (Tascorp) and is Chair of the Audit Committee.
 She was recently appointed as Chair of the Financial Services Committee for the Institute of Internal Auditors of Australia.
 Previously, Sandra held the role of Senior Partner of PwC until February 2013 and was the Global Head of Governance Risk and Compliance Services for PwC for five years.
-Sandra has a Bachelor of Commerce from University of New South Wales, is a Chartered Accountant, a Graduate of the Australian Institute of Company Directors and a Certified - Sandra Birkensleigh is a Non-Executive Director of MLC Limited, Chair of the Audit Committee and a member of the Risk Committee and Disclosure Committee.
-Sandra is also a non-executive Director of Auswide Bank, Chair of their Audit Committee and member of the Risk and Remuneration committees.
-She is a Non-Executive Director of 7 Eleven, and Chair of their Audit and Risk committee, and a Non-executive Director of Horizon Oil Limited, Chair of their Audit Committee and a member of the Risk and Remuneration and Nomination Committees.
-Sandra is also an independent member of the Audit Committee for the Reserve Bank of Australia, a Council Member and Chair of the Financial Services Committee of the University of the Sunshine Coast and the Chair of the Financial Services Committee for the Institute of Internal Auditors Australia.
-She is also a Non-executive Director of the National Disability Insurance Agency and Chair of the Audit and Risk Committees of the People and Remuneration Committee.
-She is a member of the Investment Committee for the Public Trustee of Queensland.
-Sandra also sits on the boards of the Tasmanian Finance Corporation (Tascorp) and is Chair of the Audit Committee.
-She was recently appointed as Chair of the Financial Services Committee for the Institute of Internal Auditors of Australia.
-Previously, Sandra held the role of Senior Partner of PwC until February 2013 and was the Global Head of Governance Risk and Compliance Services for PwC for five years.
-Sandra has a Bachelor of Commerce from University of New South Wales, is a Chartered Accountant, a Graduate of the Australian Institute of Company Directors and a Certified Compliance Professional (Fellow)
+Sandra has a Bachelor of Commerce from University of New South Wales, is a Chartered Accountant, a Graduate of the Australian Institute of Company Directors and a Certified Compliance Professional (Fellow) Sandra was appointed to the Board of Collection House on 17 September 2018 Special responsibilities Chair of the Audit and Risk Management Committee